Enakano/Enakano.github.io/projects/project-2.md

 layout: project
 type: project
 image: images/vacay-square.png
-title: Vacay
+title: Sudoku Solver
-permalink: projects/vacay
+permalink: projects/Sudoku Solver
 date: 2015
 labels:
-  - Javascript
-  - Meteor
+  - Java
-  - MongoDB
+  - Data-structures
-  - GitHub
+  - Recursion
-summary: A responsive web application for travel planning that my team developed in ICS 415.
+summary: A recursion based Sudoku puzzle solver I developed as part of my ICS 211 class.
 ---

 <img class="ui medium right floated rounded image" src="../images/vacay-home-page.png">

-Vacay is a web application that I helped create as a team project in ICS 415, Spring 2015.
-The project helped me learn how to design and implement a responsive web site.
+The Sudoku solver is a Java program that I created as an assignment in ICS 211, Spring 2015.
+The project helped me learn how to design and implement a recursive algorithm and gave me more experience with Java.
+Additionally this was the first time I actually had hands on experince with a Sudoku problem.

-Vacay is implemented using [Meteor](http://meteor.com), a JavaScript application platform.
-Within two weeks, we created a website that implements several types of reservations including flights, hotels, and car rentals.

-In this project I gained experience with full-stack web application design and associated technologies, including [MongoDB](http://mongodb.com) for database storage, the [Twitter Bootstrap](http://getbootstrap.com/) CSS Framework for the user interface, and Javascript for both client and server-side programming.

-Source: <a href="https://github.com/theVacay/vacay"><i class="large github icon"></i>theVacay/vacay</a>
+The Sudoku solver was implemented using Eclipse, a popular integrated development platform.
+Portions of the program had been predesigned by the instructor, but the main puzzle solving logic portion of the program was left to me to complete.
+Within the week or so given to complete the assignment, my implementation of the solver was working quickly and effeciantly.

+ In this project I gained experience with implementing a recursive fucntion, Java programming, collaborative work, and how to sovle a Sudoku puzzle.